These moist Vegan Spinach Banana Muffins, or monster muffins as toddlers call them, are healthy banana muffins for kids’ snacks.

 The key to making light and fluffy blender muffins is to create a smooth batter in your blender.

-First, add all the wet ingredients at the bottom of the blender jug: almond milk, lemon juice, coconut oil, maple syrup, and vanilla.
+First, add all the wet ingredients to the bottom of the blender jug: almond milk, lemon juice, coconut oil, maple syrup, and vanilla.

 Then, add soft ingredients: spinach and banana.
 Finally, add the dry ingredients: instant oats or rolled oats, baking powder, and baking soda.